v-pbartley/openhack-mc4h/Challenge-04/Readme.md

-#  Challenge-04 - Query and Search FHIR
+#  Challenge 4 - Query and Search FHIR

 ## Introduction

-Welcome to Challenge-04!
+Welcome to Challenge 4!

 In this challenge you will learn how to use the search operations in Azure API for FHIR.